NGWPC/hydrovis/Source/RnR/terraform/README.md

 - Appropriate, configured cloud provider credentials.
 This does interact with IAM, so it requires Admin level privileges.
 - An existing VPC and subnet in the AWS region you plan to deploy.
 - Available Rocky 9 AMI.
 A similar RHEL or CentOS based AMI should work with minor changes to the user_data.
 An Ubuntu based AMI would require more with a change to APT based package management.
-- S3 Bucket containing the required Hydrofabric Geo Package data version 20.1 and the database config file.
+- S3 Bucket containing the required Hydrofabric Geo Package data and the database config file.

 ## Base Configuration and Deploy

 ### S3 Bucket & Contents

-#### Hydrofabric Geo Package data version 20.1
+#### Hydrofabric Geo Package data
-For the application to run appropriate Hydrofabric Geo Package data version 20.1 must be provided in the specified location in the target S3 bucket.
+For the application to run, appropriate Hydrofabric Geo Package data must be provided in a specified location in the target S3 bucket.

-s3://${var.rnr_s3_bucket}/rfc_geopackage_data/
+s3://${var.rnr_s3_bucket}/${var.rfc_geopackage_data}/

+Currently we expect var.rfc_geopackage_data to be either "replace-and-route/rfc-geopackages/" or "rnr_shortest_paths/", but the variable isn't restricted to set values and should be set appropriately for your given environment.

 #### Database Config File
 For deploys that are not targetting a local Postgres DB container, an accurate config.ini must be placed in the appropriate location in S3 for the code to be able to pull it securely on deploy.
 Additionally, the terraform variable: use_external_db must be set to false.